Queensland can’t afford to lose more nurses and midwives.

 The Queensland LNP promised to maintain nation-leading wages and conditions.

-Is it any wonder they’re leaving?
+Is it any wonder we’re leaving?

 With a growing and aging population, and increasing demand on our health system, Queensland can’t afford to fall behind.
-Better pay isn’t just fair – it’s a necessity.

-What this means
+What does this mean?

 Right now in Queensland, over 300 nursing and midwifery shifts go unfilled every single day.

-46% of Queensland’s nurses and midwives are considering leaving the profession.
+And it could get worse – 46% of Queensland’s nurses and midwives are considering leaving the profession.
+They need fair pay and safe working conditions to stay.

 Queensland can’t afford to lose more nurses and midwives.
 We have to act now – starting with fair pay and conditions.
+It’s how we keep Queenslanders safe.